 Updates on COVID-19 in Alberta and best practices to prevent the spread of the virus can be found here: https://www.alberta.ca/coronavirus-info-for-albertans.aspx

 The Government of Canada advises that you avoid all non-essential travel outside of Canada.
 Canadian travelers should return to Canada as soon as possible.
 To limit the spread of COVID-19, many countries have put in place travel or border restrictions and other measures such as movement restrictions and quarantines.
-Many airlines are suspending flights.
-Many airports are closing, preventing flights from leaving.
-Exit bans are becoming more frequent.
-New restrictions may be imposed with little warning.
-Your travel plans may be severely disrupted and you may be forced to remain outside of Canada longer than expected.
+Many airlines are suspending flights and many airports are closed, preventing flights from leaving.

 If you are a Canadian currently in another country it is recommended that you: